gaborhor/TADPREP/README.md

 reproduction of older, potentially-deprecated data preprocessing code.
 The TADPREP library helps to obviate that code reproduction and to save a busy data scientist time and effort.

-While every analytical use case inevitably has its own particular corner cases and unique challenges, the core steps involved in tabular data preparation (especially assuming a naive-case approach) are consistent in form and order.
+While every analytical task inevitably has its own particular corner cases and unique challenges, the core steps involved in tabular data preparation (especially assuming a naive-case approach) are consistent in form and order.
 Writing fresh code to handle data preparation for each new project is labor-intensive and time-inefficient.